-In the preparation program, the teacher candidate must:
+In the preparation program, the candidate must:

-4.13(4)(b)(i) 4.13(3)(b)(i) receive high-quality professional development that is sustained, intensive, and classroom-focused;
+- 4.13(4)(b)(i) 4.13(3)(b)(i) receive high-quality professional development that is sustained, intensive, and classroom-focused; - 4.13(4)(b)(ii) 4.13(3)(b)(ii) participate in a program of intensive supervision that consists of structured guidance and regular ongoing support or a mentoring program specific to the license or endorsement sought; and

-- 4.13(4)(b)(ii) 4.13(3)(b)(ii) participate in a program of intensive supervision that consists of structured guidance and regular ongoing support or an applicable mentoring program specific to the license or endorsement soughtfor teachers or a teacher mentoring program; and - 4.13(4)(b)(ili) -4.13(3)(b)(iii) demonstrate satisfactory progress toward full licensure (e.g., transcripts demonstrating movement toward the completion of the educator preparation or degree program; documentation verifying attemptstings to pass the required content exam(s)). - 4.13(3)(de) If an applicant has completed the required program or/coursework for licensure or the endorsement sought, the applicant may continue working under a TEE as long as they are registered for the requisite content exam or awaiting exam results. is completed, an applicant may gualify if registered for a requisite content exam.
+- 4.13(4)(b)(ili) 4.13(3)(b)(iii) demonstrate satisfactory progress toward full licensure (e.g., transcripts demonstrating movement toward the completion of the educator preparation or degree program; documentation verifying attempts to pass the required content exam(s)). - 4.13(3)(d) If an applicant has completed the required program orcoursework for licensure or the endorsement sought, the applicant may continue working under a TEE as long as they are registered for the requisite content exam or awaiting exam results.
 4.13(4) In addition to the criteria in 4.13(3), CDE may issue a TEE to an SSP who has met the minimum degree requirements necessary to practice in their area of specialization, but who has not completed the necessary content assessment or school practicum in the area of specialization.
-A district may employ a person who holds a TEE pursuant to this Rule 4.13(4) only if the person is under the supervision of a professionally licensed person in the same area of specialization.

-4.13(5) The employing school district may provide an induction program for an individual on a TEE authorization as specified in sections 8.00 and 9.00 of these rules.
+A district may employ a person who holds a TEE pursuant to this Rule 4.13(4) only if the person is under the supervision of a professionally licensed person in the same area of specialization. - 4.13(5) The employing school district may provide an induction program for an individual on a TEE authorization as specified in sections 8.00 and 9.00 of these rules.
 Induction programs completed while holding this authorization may count toward fulfilling the requirements of a professional license.